Show All Answers

 If you need more information on smart meters and the Energy inView Program, please call our customer service representatives at 510-748-3900.

-Residential customers have the option to decline the installation of a smart meter until the end of calendar year 2019.
 The fees for opt out are $125 to enroll and $10 monthly.

 Customers are encouraged to notify Alameda Municipal Power (AMP) ahead of their scheduled installation to prevent incurring additional expenses for duplicate meter exchanges.
 Learn how you can opt out of the Energy inView Program.